It's 12AM. You've been drinking for a few hours. You feel good. The party isn't stopping anytime soon. Neither are you.

 It's one thing to absolutely need medical attention, like, Oh no there's a toenail stuck in my eye.
 The upsides of the situation outweighing the potential iatrogenic downsides.

 But a lot of medical interventions aren't emergency situations.
-A lot of surgery is elective.
-A lot of surgery is avoidable.
+A lot of surgery is elective (and avoidable).
 Back surgeries?
 Hip replacements?
 Liposuction?

 Culture says little about prevention, which usually requires via negativa, otherwise said: living by way of denial.

 A lot of problems can be solved by eliminating rather than adding.

 Instead of thinking about what exercises to start doing, think about which foods to stop eating.

 Instead of thinking about what mobility drills to start doing, think about what positions you're in that are killing your posture to begin with.